syncfusion-content/maui-docs/MAUI/Backdrop/getting-started.md

 # Getting started with .NET MAUI Backdrop Page

-This section explains the steps required to add the Backdrop page and its elements such as BackLayer, FrontLayer in project.
+This section explains the steps required to add the Backdrop page and its elements such as BackLayer and FrontLayer in the project.
 This section covers only the basic features needed to know and gets started with the Syncfusion backdrop page.

 ## Creating an application using the .NET MAUI Backdrop Page

 * Create a new .NET MAUI application in the Visual Studio.

-* The Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfBackdropPage to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Maui.Backdrop] then install that.
+* The Syncfusion .NET MAUI components are available on the [nuget.org](https://www.nuget.org/).
+To add the SfBackdropPage to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Maui.Backdrop], then install it.

 ### Register the handler